 “The trick is to use a drill back and forth just to make a small hole at the point and gently ease it through.
 If you jam it through you will crack the shell and the bait is going to swing off almost immediately.
 If you can get the hook through without cracking the shell and get past the barb he will stay on.”

-“I like to tip my sand fleas with the Fishbites E-Z Crab or Fishbites Fish’N Strips Sand Flea about the size of my thumbnail.
-Not only will it help attract fish but it helps to keep the sand flea on the hook and if the sand flea does get flipped off you still have bait in the water.
-A little piece of orange Fishbites looks like eggs (spawn) in a female and can attract a bite.”
+“I like to tip my sand fleas with a small piece of Fishbites, about the size of my thumbnail.
+Fishbites Fish’N Strips Sand Flea, E-Z Flea, or E-Z Crab can all help keep scent in the water.
+Not only will it help attract fish, but it can also help keep the sand flea on the hook.
+If the sand flea gets flipped off, you still have bait in the water.
+A little piece of orange Fishbites can also look like eggs in a female sand flea and help draw a bite.”

 Pompano Sand Flea Jig

 A Pompano jig is a popular fishing lure designed to mimic the movement and appearance of a sand flea, a common prey for Pompano.
 This type of jig typically features a lead head with a hook and a colorful tail made of feathers, silicone, or synthetic materials.
 To use a sand flea Pompano jig, cast it into the surf and allow it to sink to the bottom.
 Then, slowly reel it in, bouncing it along the sand to imitate the natural movement of a sand flea.
 Pompano fish are known to be attracted to this type of jig, so be ready for a strike at any moment.
-You can utilize pompano jigs, such as the Sea Striker or Bomber Nylure models, or banana-type jigs like Goofy jigs or Buccaneer Wiggler jigs to hang your sand fleas and add some scent and realism to your jig.
+You can also use pompano jigs, such as Sea Striker or Bomber Nylure models, or banana-style jigs like Goofy jigs and Buccaneer Wiggler jigs, with a sand flea or a small strip of Fishbites to add scent and realism.

 When choosing a sand flea Pompano jig, consider the size and color of the lure, as well as the weight of the lead head.
 Lighter jigs are better for shallow water, while heavier jigs are better for deeper water or strong currents.
 Overall, the Pompano jig is a versatile and effective lure that can help you catch Pompano in a variety of conditions.
 With a little practice and experimentation, you can learn to use this jig to its full potential and enjoy the thrill of catching pompano on lighter tackle than you can with set rigs.
 Jigs also give you the advantage of being able to cover ground on flat calm days when reading the beach is easier but you do not have the surf action to aid you in getting fish moving.